Rustin170506/IELTS/src/speaking/Cambly.md

 What are the most popular and least popular apps in China?

 Some of the most popular apps in China include WeChat, Alipay, and TikTok.
 WeChat is a messaging app that also offers social media, payment, and other services.
 Alipay is a popular mobile payment app that is widely used for online and offline transactions.
 TikTok, known as Douyin in China, is a short-video app that has gained popularity worldwide.

+## 2024-07-07

+### Describe a time you had to finish something quickly

+You should say:

+What it was
+When it happened
+How you finished it
+Why you had to finish it quickly And explain how you felt about it

+As a software developer, I’ve had some intense moments during on-call duty.
+One time, I got an alert that our production server was down, and it had accidentally restarted.
+It was a critical issue that needed immediate attention to minimize the impact on our users.

+I quickly logged into the server and found that a database record was corrupted.
+I had to restore it from a backup and restart the server to get it back online.
+I moved fast and efficiently, and within 30 minutes, the server was up and running again.

+Fixing user issues quickly is crucial to avoid downtime, as it can really inconvenience users and hurt the company’s business.
+Despite the pressure, I felt a strong sense of urgency and responsibility to resolve the problem.
+It was a challenging situation, but I managed to stay calm and focused to get the job done.

+### Follow-up questions:

+On what occasions do people have to do things in a hurry?

+People often have to do things in a hurry when they are facing a deadline or an urgent situation.
+For example, students may need to finish an assignment quickly before the due date, or employees may need to complete a task before a meeting.

+Why do some people spend a long time on having a meal?

+Some people may spend a long time on having a meal because they enjoy the social aspect of dining with friends or family.
+They may want to enjoy the food and have a leisurely conversation while eating.
+Others may take their time to enjoy some youtube videos while eating.
+It takes them longer to finish their meal.

+Would people feel more satisfied if they finished doing something quickly?

+Yes, people often feel more satisfied when they finish something quickly because it gives a sense of efficiency.
+But it depends on the task.
+Some tasks require more time and effort to complete, and taking the time to do them properly can also be satisfying.

+What kinds of jobs need to be done quickly?

+Jobs that require quick decision-making or problem-solving skills often need to be done quickly.
+For example, emergency responders and customer service support need to act fast to help people in critical situations.

+What are some examples of work that needs to be done quickly?

+Some examples of work that need to be done quickly include responding to customer inquiries, fixing technical issues, or meeting project deadlines.

+What might make some people more productive than others in completing tasks?

+Some people may be more productive than others in completing tasks due to their time management skills, focus, and motivation.
+They may have a clear plan and prioritize their work effectively.
+Others may be more easily distracted or lack the necessary skills to complete tasks efficiently.